Skip to main content

 C) Product of midpoints raised to 1/n

-D) Reciprocal of sum of reciprocals
+D) Reciprocal of the sum of reciprocals

 3. The geometric mean is most appropriate for which type of data?